-GMB does not operate a performance-related bonus system; annual bonuses or 'Christmas payments' are awarded to staff on a region-by-region basis, either uniformly or in line with pay grades.
-The proportion of men receiving a bonus is 83% from the proportion of women receiving a bonus is 90%.
-The gap between median bonus was 9.3% and the mean was 4.8%.
+GMB does not operate a performance-related bonus system but annual bonuses or 'Christmas Payments' are awarded to staff.
+The proportion of men receiving a bonus is 98% and the proportion of women receiving a bonus is 100%.
+On 5 April, the 2020 the gap between median bonus was 14.9% and the mean was 8.1%.